Laure Prouvost

 They Parlaient Idéale (Octopus with love), 2019, video still

-The work We Will Be Birds Who Belong To No Nations is a preparatory work for this project.
+We Will Be Birds Who Belong To No Nations is a preparatory work for this project.

-Laure Prouvost was born in Croix (France) in 1978 and now shares her time between London, Brussels, and Antwerp.
-A multi-faceted artist, she constructs an œuvre that escapes all convention and responds to her offbeat and poetic inclinations.
-All forms of authority are subverted in the sensitive, porous, quirky, and dreamlike world that she cleverly orchestrates.
-Through videos, paintings, drawings, tapestries, glass sculptures, ceramics, and performances, Laure Prouvost creates truly immersive environments, fertile ground for personal mythologies and semi-fictional tales.
-She was the first French artist to win the Turner Prize in 2013, before representing France at the Venice Biennale in 2019.
-She is represented by the Galerie Nathalie Obadia (Paris, Brussels), the Carlier | Gebauer Gallery (Berlin, Madrid), and the Lisson Gallery (London, New York, Shanghai, East Hamptons).
+Laure Prouvost was born in Croix (France) in 1978 and now lives between London, Brussels and Antwerp.
+A multi-faceted artist, her work escapes all convention and responds to a whimsical, poetic inclination.
+Every form of authority is hijacked in a sensitive, porous, offbeat and dreamlike universe, which she orchestrates with mischief.
+Through videos, paintings, drawings, tapestries, glass sculptures, ceramics and performances, Laure Prouvost creates truly immersive environments, breeding grounds for personal mythologies and semi-fictional narratives.
+She was the first French artist to win the Turner Prize in 2013, before representing France at the 2019 Venice Biennale.
+She is represented by Galerie Nathalie Obadia (Paris, Brussels), Galerie Carlier | Gebauer (Berlin and Madrid) and Lisson Gallery (London, New York, Shanghai, East Hamptons).